-If you have built your foundation of fitness using a popular method of PT pyramids, you may like this next step progression as you start to add weights to your regimen.
-As you know, the PT Pyramid is a series of calisthenics exercises that increase in repetitions each set.
-Some classic PT Pyramids is the Pull-up, Push-Ups, Squat Pyramid.
+If you have built your foundation of fitness using a popular method of PT pyramids, you may like this next-step progression as you start to add weights to your regimen.
+As you know, the PT pyramid is a series of calisthenics exercises that increase in repetitions each set.
+A classic PT pyramid is the pull-up, push-up, squat pyramid.

 If you do it with the following method, you can build to finish a Murph Workout in 19 sets:

 Sets 1 to 10, then back down to 1 (19 total sets) with alternating exercises.

 The standard is (x1) pull-ups, (x2) push-ups, (x3) squats each set: